 FERPA authorizes the University to make public disclosure, upon request, of Student Directory Information.
-Student Directory Information includes the student's name, address, telephone number, e-mail address, dates of attendance, major and minor field of study, degrees and awards received, number of credits earned, and the fact of enrollment, including whether the student is enrolled full-time or part-time, participation in officially recognized activities and sports, and weight and height of members of athletic teams..
+Student Directory Information includes the student's name, address, telephone number, e-mail address, dates of attendance, degrees and awards received, number of credits earned, and the fact of enrollment, including whether the student is enrolled full-time or part-time.
 Students may request nondisclosure of Student Directory Information by specifying nondisclosure, in writing, to the Office of Admissions, Registration and Records, Portland State University, PO Box 751, Portland, Oregon 97207-0751.

 (5) Students who request non-disclosure of Directory Information prevent the University from releasing any information about the student to anyone other than officials at school(s) in which the student intends to enroll.
 Such non-disclosure means the University will not release to outside parties (included prospective employers) such information as fact of attendance, degrees or honors earned.